Best China VPNs 2020: 18 Servers Still Working after COVID-19 Outbreak

 It gives Chinese residents the options of unblocking social websites and streaming platforms directly from within the app, so they do not even have to open the browser and enter the URL:

-As part of my favorite features for China, if you click on the “gear” icon and go to “Connections”, Ivacy even presents you the option to manually change the port.
+As part of my favorite features for China, if you click on the “gear” icon and go to “Connections”, Ivacy even presents you with the option to manually change the port.

 If the IvacyPrime app ever stops working in China.
 You can contact Ivacy’s support team and request them to give a working port for either the OpenVPN (TCP or UDP) protocol.